-The Compensation Committee regularly reviews the base salary of its executives, including its Chief Executive Officer, with a view to providing both a competitive compensation package and to providing appropriate incentives to seek long-term growth in shareholder values.
+The Compensation Committee regularly reviews the base salary of its executives, including each of its Named Executive Officers, with a view to providing both a competitive compensation package and to providing appropriate incentives to seek long-term growth in shareholder values.
 Base salaries are targeted at market levels and are determined by evaluating the executive's levels of responsibility, prior experience, breadth of knowledge, internal equity issues, and external pay practices.
-In evaluating the compensation packages provided to its executives, the Compensation Committee reviews compensation and financial data provided in annual surveys conducted by the American Bankers' Association and by Berry, Dunn, McNeil & Parker to compare its compensation practices with those provided to executives performing similar jobs as the Company's executives.
+In evaluating the compensation packages provided to its executives, the Compensation Committee reviews compensation and financial data provided in annual surveys conducted by Berry, Dunn, McNeil & Parker to compare its compensation practices with those provided to executives performing similar jobs as the Company's executives.
 Base salaries offer security to executives and allow the Company to attract competent executive talent and maintain a stable management team.